matthewwardrop/formulaic/docsite/docs/concepts/grammar.md

 | `te(...)` | Generates a tensor product smooth. | 🗙 | ✓ | ✓ |
 | ...       | Others?
 Contributions welcome!     | ? | ? | ? |

+!!! tip
+    Any function available in the `context` dictionary will also be available as transform, along with some commonly used functions imported from
+    numpy: `log`, `log10`, `log2`, `exp`, `exp10`, and `exp2`.
+In addition
+    the `numpy` module is always available as `np`.
+Thus, formulas like:
+    `log(y) ~ x + 10` will always do the right thing, even when these functions have not been made available in the user namespace.

 !!! note
     Formulaic does not (yet) support including extra terms in the formula that will not result in additions to the dataframe, for example model annotations